Neel2377/Node.js_Book_Store_Details_PR/Readme.md

 ```
 npm start
 ```
-The app will run Link: https://node-js-book-store-details-pr.onrender.com/
+The app will run at `http://localhost:8081` by default.

 ## Usage
 - Access the dashboard in your browser.